-Processors are optional part of a component configuration.
-While they are not at all necessary in developing new components for KBC, we think that you should know about them, because using them can save you a lot of time in some cases.
+Processors are an optional part of a component configuration.
+While they are not at all necessary in the development of new components for KBC, we think that you should know about them; they can save you a lot of time in some cases.
 To get a list of currently available processors, see the official component list.

 To be able to configure the processors in the KBC UI, go to the

 Developer Portal and add the UI

 genericDockerUI-processors to your component.
 You’ll then see

 a new UI element in the component configuration in KBC:

 Taking the example component, you might want to use the Add Row Number Column processor in your component to add a sequential number to every row of the table imported into KBC.
 From the processor documentation you can see that the processor is configured as:

 You want the processor to execute on the output of your component; it means that the

 If you run the above configuration, you’ll receive an error: